-You are encouraged to purchase AR 670-1 compliant, "coyote brown" color boots, and a good pair of running shoes prior to arriving at the Direct Commission Course (DCC) at Fort Moore, Georgia.
+You are encouraged to purchase AR 670-1 compliant, "coyote brown" color boots, and a good pair of running shoes prior to arriving at the DCC.
 Additionally, you should set aside up to \$2,000 to purchase uniforms.
 All officer personnel commissioned or appointed in the Regular or Reserve Components of the Army are authorized \$400 as reimbursement for the purchase of uniform and equipment, regardless of the source of commission or previous enlisted status.
 The initial uniform allowance is payable only once to an officer upon:

-- The first time an officer reports for Active Duty for a period of more than 90 days, they will receive their Initial Clothing Allowance - A Reservist will receive Initial Clothing Allowance the first time they complete at least 14 days of active duty training.
+- The first time an officer reports for Active Duty for a period of more than 90 days. - The first time a Reservist completes at least 14 days of Active Duty training.

-Restriction: If you have prior service and received an initial uniform allowance in any amount as an officer, you are not entitled to again receive the initial uniform allowance.
+Restriction: If you have prior service and received an initial uniform allowance in any amount as an officer, you are not entitled to receive the initial uniform allowance again.